 The 6 day extravaganza was held in various stunning locales throughout Paris.
 The Palace of Versailles was chosen for the engagement ceremony while wedding itself was at the breathtaking Vaux le Vicomte estate.

 Bollywood actors and actresses including Juhi Chawla, Rani Mukherjee, Saif Ali Khan, Shah Rukh Khan and Aishwarya Rai provided entertainment.
 As did Australian pop star Kylie Minogue who performed a mini concert amidst fireworks at the iconic Eiffel Tower.

 Amit and Vanisha

-One of the more memorable weddings was that of Russian billionaire and founder of MDM Bank, Andrei Melnichenko and former Miss Yugoslavia Model, Aleksandra Kokotovic.
+One of the more memorable celebrations was that of Russian billionaire and founder of MDM Bank, Andrei Melnichenko and former Miss Yugoslavia Model, Aleksandra Kokotovic.

-Held in 2005 in Cote D'Azur, also known as French Riviera, the celebrations were so over the top that it is rumored Melnichenko had a chapel in Russia dismantled, shipped and rebuilt in France.
+Held in 2005 in Cote D'Azur, also known as French Riviera, this lavish wedding were so over the top that it is rumored Melnichenko had a chapel in Russia dismantled, shipped and rebuilt in France.

 Whitney Houston and Christina Aguilera were both flown in on private jets to perform for guests.